natebarksdale/natebarksdale.github.io/src/content/blog/2009-01-08-crosstown-crosswords.md

 description: A creative urban project in Lvov, Ukraine turns a blank building face into an interactive crossword puzzle for both locals and visitors.
 emoji: 🧩
 tags:
+  - 🌍 Culture
-  - 🏙️ Landmarks
+  - 📝 Writing
-  - 🎨 Art Installations
+  - 🎨 Art
+  - 🌆 Cities
-  - 🤔 Puzzles
+  - 🎉 Festivals
 haiku: |
   A city’s bright game,
   Puzzles glimmer in the night,